easycodesniper-afk/SiamCSR/README.md

 # SiamCSR

-Testing and training code of paper ***High Speed and Robust RGB-Thermal Tracking via Attentive Dual-Stream Siamese Network*** of The International Geoscience and Remote Sensing Symposium (IGARSS).
+Testing and training code of paper ***HIGH SPEED AND ROBUST RGB-THERMAL TRACKING VIA DUAL ATTENTIVE STREAM SIAMESE NETWORK*** of The International Geoscience and Remote Sensing Symposium (IGARSS).

 - python3.7